isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

 These initial queries will be starting points in a more complicated example below.

+These queries are using Standard SQL, to if you're in the web interface, remember to open the options and unclick the 'Use Legacy SQL' button.

 .. code-block:: sql

   CREATE TEMPORARY FUNCTION
     -- First we tell BQ that we're defining a function.

     BiggerThan (x FLOAT64, y FLOAT64) -- then we give it a function name and input types RETURNS BOOL                      -- we also need to tell BQ what the return type is LANGUAGE js AS """

-      return (x > y);                -- this is the body of the function.
+      return (x > y);                 // this is the body of the function.

     """;